Join the Scotiabank StartRight® Program designed for Newcomers and get up to $2,200* in value in the first year.

 To exchange your licence for an Alberta licence, you must:

-• provide proof of two or more years of driving experience, if you want to be issued a full Class 5 licence.
+• Provide proof of two or more years of driving experience to receive a full license.

 Exchange a licence with a country that doesn’t have a reciprocal licence exchange agreement